 4. Enhances the candidate experience

 A positive candidate experience is crucial for attracting top talent.
-Technical screening contributes to this by offering candidates a chance to demonstrate their skills in a structured manner.
+Technical screening plays a key role in this by providing candidates with an opportunity to demonstrate their skills in a structured manner.

 Candidates can complete various assessments remotely at their convenience, making the process less stressful and more flexible.